 - fail_angle_rad Angle at which the pendulum is considered unrecoverable.
-Negative values disable this check.

-- ground_friction Friction factor to apply for the ground.

-- cart_mass Mass of the pendulum cart in Kg.

-- cart_dims Dimensions of the cart in meters.

-- pend_length Length of the pendulum arm.

-- pend_mass Mass of the pendulum in Kg.

-- pend_moment Moment of the pendulum.
+Negative values disable this check. - ground_friction Friction factor to apply for the ground. - cart_mass Mass of the pendulum cart in Kg. - cart dims Dimensions of the cart in meters. - pend_com Center of mass for the pendulum arm. - pend_width Width of the pendulum arm in meters. - pend_mass Mass of the pendulum in Kg. - pend_moment Moment of the pendulum.

-$\texttt{initialize()} \rightarrow \texttt{None}$
+$\textbf{initialize()} \rightarrow None$